wjz114/BFM-MSDA/README.md

 ## Citation

 Hope this code can be useful.
-I would appreciate you citing us (To be updated upon publication).
+We would appreciate you citing us (To be updated upon publication).

 @misc{wu2026brainfoundationmodelmeets,
       title={When Brain Foundation Model Meets Cauchy-Schwarz Divergence: A New Framework for Cross-Subject Motor Imagery Decoding},